-Sitemaps are not only important for Google but they are important for your visitor.
+Sitemaps are not only important for Google but they are important for your visitors.
 Have you ever gone to a website and can’t find the page you were looking for?
 This is when a sitemap proves useful.
 The user can click on the sitemap and find a list of all the pages in your site and click on the page they need.

 A link to the Sitemap is usually found in the footer of a website.
 All important pages should be in the footer, for easy access.

 In technical terms a Sitemap is a link map of all the pages in your site.
 In layman’s terms, a Sitemap is a page that lists all your pages of your website, that the user can click on to go to that page.
-A Sitemap helps make your website more user-friendly, which is what Google and other search engines want.
+A Sitemap helps make your website more user-friendly, which is what Google and other search engines look for.

-Create a sitemap for your visitors
+Creating a sitemap for your visitors

-Create a sitemap for the search engines
+Creating a sitemap for the search engines

 Learn how to create a Sitemap

 Here are some quick and easy steps to create an XML Sitemap

 Where do I add my sitemap?